iotaledger/tips/text/0011-utxo-model/0011-utxo-model.md

 ### Colored Balances

-To be able to support tokenized assets on layer1 without the need for touring-complete smart contracts, we do not just use a numeric value to represent a balance, but instead allow balances to have an additional **color** which can be used to give coins a *meaning*.
+To be able to support tokenized assets on layer1 without the need for turing-complete smart contracts, we do not just use a numeric value to represent a balance, but instead allow balances to have an additional **color** which can be used to give coins a *meaning*.